+Associate of Science

-Maior Code: 2004S Contact: Dr. Heidi Campbell, (208) 732-6429 hcampbell@csi.edu OR Megan Jacobson, (208)732-6426 mjacobson@csi.edu
+Major Code: Contact: 2004S Dr. Heidi Campbell, (208) 732-6429 hcampbell@csi.edu OR Megan Jacobson, (208)732-6426

+migcobson@csi.edu

 The Pre-Pharmacy program is designed to meet the most common lower-division admissions requirements for professional pharmacy schools.
 Students should consult with their intended transfer institutions early in their studies.
 The program does not offer any pharmacy or pharmacological courses, but provides a strong foundation in chemistry, biology, physics, and mathematics.
 Students completing the program requirements are granted an A.S. degree and may apply to a College of Pharmacy at the institution(s) of their choice or pursue further studies at a four-year institution.